Business Risks

 ・Hold regular disaster prevention and initial response drills, BCP drills based on manuals, and regular company fire brigade drills, and renew stockpiles and disaster prevention equipment.

-Overseas crisis management ・Wars, conflicts, political unrest may occur, adversely impacting the company's business. ・Start cooperation with overseas bases and build a system that can collect information on a regular basis.
+Overseas crisis management ・The occurrence of wars, conflicts, political unrest, etc., may adversely impact the Ushio Group's business.
+It is also possible that employees and others may be involved, which could threaten their safety. ・Strengthen cooperation with overseas bases and build a system that can regularly collect risk information.

 ・Organize matters that need to be addressed and determined, and establish reporting rules and information sharing lines.